thuijskens/thuijskens.github.io/_drafts/bayesian-optimisation.md

 1. **Choose an appropriate scale for your hyperparameters**: For parameters like a learning rate, or regularization term, it makes more sense to sample on the log-uniform domain, instead of the uniform domain.

 2. **Kernel of the GP**: Different kernels have a drastic effect on the performance of the search algorithm.
-It is good practice to try different kernels at first.
+Each kernel implicitly assumes different properties on the loss $$f$$, in terms of differentiability and periodicity.

 3. **Uniqueness of sampled hyperparameters**: Sampled hyperparameters that are close to each other, reduce the condinitioning of the problem.
 A solution is to add jitter (noise) to the diagonal of the covariance matrix.
 This is equivalent to adding some noise through the `alpha` parameter of the `GaussianProcessRegressor` method.
 Make sure that the order of magnitude of the noise is on the appropriate scale for your loss function.